munificent/craftinginterpreters/book/functions.md

-We could measure the time it takes to start up the interpreter, run the benchmark, and exit, but that adds a lot of overhead -- JVM startup time, OS shenanigans, etc. That stuff does matter, of course, but if you're just trying to validate an optimization to some corner of the interpreter, you don't want that overhead obscuring your results.
+We could measure the time it takes to start up the interpreter, run the benchmark, and exit, but that adds a lot of overhead -- JVM startup time, OS shenanigans, etc. That stuff does matter, of course, but if you're just trying to validate an optimization to some piece of the interpreter, you don't want that overhead obscuring your results.

 A nicer solution is to have the benchmark script itself measure the time elapsed